aciucaru/synth80s-rasp-pi/README.md

 #### Description:
 This is a synthesizer made with Raspberry Pi, C++ the [WiringPi](https://github.com/WiringPi/WiringPi) library.
 For outputing audio, the RtAudio library is used.

 For connecting with the SSD1306 OLED Display, the [Display_Lib_RPI](https://github.com/gavinlyonsrepo/Display_Lib_RPI) is used.

+For general audio output on Linux, the [RtAudio](https://github.com/thestk/rtaudio) library was used.

 #### User features:
 * one unison oscillator with 3 shapes: triangle, sawtooth and square